TeaEngineering/aiokdb/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/TeaEngineering/aiokdb/check.yml) [![PyPI version](https://badge.fury.io/py/aiokdb.svg)](https://badge.fury.io/py/aiokdb)

 # aiokdb
 Python asyncio connector to KDB.
 Pure python, so does not depend on the `k.h` bindings or kdb shared objects, or numpy/pandas.
 Fully type hinted to comply with `PEP-561`.
-No non-core dependancies, and tested on Python 3.8 - 3.12.
+No non-core dependencies, and tested on Python 3.8 - 3.12.

 ## Peer review & motivation

 [qPython](https://github.com/exxeleron/qPython) is a widely used library for this task and it maps objects to Pandas Dataframes which might be more suitable for the majority of applications.

 This library takes a different approach and aims to replicate using the KDB C-library functions, ie. being 100% explicit about KDB types.
-It was built working from the publically documented [Serialization Examples](https://code.kx.com/q/kb/serialization/) and [C API for kdb+](https://code.kx.com/q/wp/capi/) pages.
+It was built working from the publicly documented [Serialisation Examples](https://code.kx.com/q/kb/serialization/) and [C API for kdb+](https://code.kx.com/q/wp/capi/) pages.
 Users might also need to be familiar with [k.h](https://github.com/KxSystems/ffi/blob/master/include/k.h).

 A simple example, using blocking sockets: